The point is to eliminate the need for court personnel to manually re-enter ticket information manually, which takes time and can lead to errors.

 “Every effort made to streamline the data collection process, so that information is entered once into a shared system decreases the potential for errors and creates efficiencies that allow our court staff more time to process cases and serve the public,” said Edwin Kelly, the circuit court’s administrative judge.
 “Our collaboration with the Department of Safety is essential to reaching that goal.”

 It’s all part of the Justice-One Network Environment, designed to move information electronically from the DMV system into the court system.
 It would integrate date from all levels of law enforcement, local, county and state.

-The goal is to eliminate paper and make record-keeping more accurate, according to John Barthelmes, commissioner of the state Department of Safety.
+The idea is to eliminate paper, according to Keith Lohmann of the Department of Safety.